nick-kanakis/Algorithms/README.md

 # Algorithms
-Theory and java implementation of famous Algorithms
+Theory and Go implementation of famous Algorithms (Work in progress)

 - Sorting
   - Merge Sort